olynch/ocaml-forester/README.md

 ### Installation

 You can install forester by running `opam install forester`.
+See [README.nix.md](README.nix.md) for instructions for using Forester with `nix`.

 ### Contributing